Professor Hussein Kassim

 Phone: +44 (0)1603 59 3476 Location:

-Hussein Kassim joined UEA as Professor of Politics in 2007.
-He is a faculty member of the Centre for Competition Policy, where he has been affiliated since 2005.
+Hussein Kassim joined UEA as Professor of Politics in 2007, and has been affiliated with the Centre for Competition Policy (CCP) since 2005.

-Professor Kassim read PPE at New College, Oxford, before completing an MPhil and DPhil at Nuffield College, Oxford.
-He began his career as a college lecturer in the University of Oxford, teaching at New College, Balliol College, and Worcester College, before moving to the University of Nottingham, and then Birkbeck, University of London, where he was a member of the Department of Politics and Sociology for thirteen years.
+Professor Kassim read PPE at New College, Oxford, before completing an MPhil, then DPhil at Nuffield College, Oxford.
+He began his career as a college lecturer in the University of Oxford, teaching at New College, Balliol, and Worcester.
+After a lectureship at the University of Nottingham, he moved to the Department of Politics and Sociology at Birkbeck, University of London, where he remained for thirteen years.
 Professor Kassim has held visiting positions at the University of Oslo, Columbia University, New York University, Harvard University, and Sciences Po.
 Paris.
-He was appointed Visiting Professor at the College of Europe in Bruges in 2015.
-He is also Visiting Professor at Birkbeck, University of London.
+He has been a Visiting Professor at the College of Europe in Bruges since 2015, and is Visiting Professor at Birkbeck, University of London.

 Professor Kassim is a scholar of comparative politics, public administration and public policy.
 In his research, he investigates EU institutions, the relationship between the EU and the member states and EU policy in competition and aviation, on which topics he has published widely.
 British politics, administration and policy have been a strong strand of interest throughout his career.
 He has been awarded grants by the British Academy, the Nuffield Foundation, and the ESRC.